-

 § 116‑74.41B.
 The North Carolina Principal Fellows Trust Fund.

-(b) Use of Monies in the Trust Fund. – The monies in the Trust Fund may be used only for the purposes set forth in this subsection, including the award of grants pursuant to G.S.
-116‑74.44, administrative costs, and costs associated with Program operations in accordance with this Article.
+(b) Use of Monies in the Trust Fund. – The monies in the Trust Fund may be used only for the purposes set forth in this subsection, including the award of Principal Fellows grants pursuant to G.S.
+116‑74.44, and developmental grants, administrative costs, and costs associated with Program operations in accordance with this Article.
 The Authority may use up to two percent (2%) of the funds appropriated for the Program or one hundred sixty thousand dollars ($160,000) from the Trust Fund, whichever is greater, each fiscal year for administrative costs, including recovery of funds advanced under the Program, and may allocate to the Commission up to eight hundred thousand dollars ($800,000) from the Trust Fund each fiscal year for the following:

 (1) The salary and benefits of the director and staff of the Program.